vincps2000-ux/MechTemp.Mikro/README.md

 - Add parts from a data-driven catalog (`Parts.txt`)
 - Root-only frame rule: exactly one Frame allowed at the root
 - Category-driven selection when adding children (Frames hidden for children)
-- Stats display per step: Weight Limit and current node's Scale
+- Stats display per step: Total Weight / Weight Limit and current node's Scale
 - Scale system with validation
-  - Frames get their Scale from `Parts.txt` automatically (no prompt)
+  - Frames and most parts have fixed Scales from `Parts.txt` (no prompt)
-  - Non-frame parts are prompted to choose a Scale
+  - Only extremities (Joints, Connectors, etc.) with `dynamicScale: true` prompt for Scale
   - A child part's Scale must be the same or smaller than its parent's Scale
+- Weight system with dynamic calculation
+  - Each part has a base Weight in `Parts.txt`
+  - Parts with `WeightFormula` calculate weight based on their actual Scale
+  - Total weight is displayed and must not exceed the frame's Weight Limit
 - **Save and Load Templates**
   - Save your templates to the `Templates` folder
   - Load existing templates at startup or during navigation